itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

 2. 06/21/22: John's timer went off and I got a 5th email about their QA Software Testing services.
 3. 06/21/22: David assures me agile growing pains are totally normal.
-   Thankfully, his team recognizes "the remarkable transformative potential of unleashing the Agile Ecosystem Triad of People, Framework, and Toolchain and what it can do to eliminate silos, reduce waste, enhance quality, and adapt the correct tools to drive rapid results while serving as a pillar for ongoing continuous improvements the modern Agile way."
+   Thankfully, at his company they "recognize the remarkable transformative potential of unleashing the Agile Ecosystem Triad of People, Framework, and Toolchain and what it can do to eliminate silos, reduce waste, enhance quality, and adapt the correct tools to drive rapid results while serving as a pillar for ongoing continuous improvements the modern Agile way."
 Yes, it was all one long sentence.
 4. 06/21/22: Kate has virtual office hours available to help educate me on how medical providers can financially verify their patients pre-service.
 5. 06/21/22: Francis opened a 2nd thread to tell me more about MVPs.